HangenYuu/Steam-RecSys/README.md

 </details>

 To run the applications:
-1. Go to the correct working directory.
+1. Go to the correct working directory and initialize the containers.
 ```bash
 git clone https://github.com/HangenYuu/Steam-RecSys.git
 cd data_pipeline